What to consider before entering the gig economy

 The bottom line

 The gig economy is not for everyone.
 It can give the freedom to work your own hours, but it often comes with uncertainty and being overworked for your level of income.
-It’s important to plan ahead before taking on gig work, and you need to ascertain whether you and your future plans can weather the variability that it comes with.
+It is important to plan before taking on gig work.
+This includes an honest assessment of your ability to ride out the variability that comes with it.